r-grandorder/tri-hermes/en/pages/Lostbelt/tunguska.md

 For you and the Wandering Sea, the Alien God may be an irrelevant matter far in the future...

 **Sion:**
-But for myself, , and Chaldea, this is a problem we must solve no matter what.
+But for myself, [♂ him /♀ her], and Chaldea, this is a problem we must solve no matter what.

 **Sion:**
 So now is not the time for me to go there.
 If the gates are fated to open only in this very moment...